pulumi/docs/content/blog/migrating-a-cloud-application-to-kubernetes/index.md

 });
 ```

-And now, all that remains is the deploy the client and server containers to Kubernetes.
-Since the PERN application already deplyed them as docker containers, it doesn't take too much effort to reconfigure it for Kubernetes.
+And now, all that remains is to deploy the client and server containers to Kubernetes.
+Since the PERN application already deployed them as docker containers, it doesn't take too much effort to reconfigure it for Kubernetes.

 We'll first set up the server deployment: